jimzucker/hitchhikers-guide-jobsearch/README.md

 ## STEP 8: Apply to 3-10(ideally 10) jobs per day
 Take the time to create a custom resume using jobscan.co.
 From my experience I had 125-190 rejects submitting without taking the time to do this.
-My first day I did this for AWS and a recruiter called me the next day.
+The first day I did this for AWS and a recruiter called me the next day.

 a.
 Tune the resume to at least 75% in jobscan.co